What is ShareTheMiracle?

-The giving of an egg (a simple act of kindness) or a gesture of thanksgiving has been a catalyst to ‘little miracles’.
+The giving of an chocolate egg (a simple act of kindness) has been a catalyst to ‘little miracles’.
 For example, the egg that starts a conversation, causes someone to volunteer after seeing a need in their local community, an elderly person to feel less lonely when a local school reaches out.
 The possibilities are endless.
 We encourage you to share your stories to encourage and inspire others.

 How can I get started?

 “Designed for Kindness”